GRCHive/grchive/README.dev.md

 - `GITEA_HOST`: The hostname/IP at which the Gitea instance is accessible.
 - `GITEA_PORT`: The port at which the Gitea instance is accessible.
 - `GITEA_PROTOCOL`: The protocol (http/https) with which to connect to Gitea.
+- `GITEA_GLOBAL_ORG`: A global organization to hold all client repositories.

 ### Drone